wincowgerDEV/OpenSpecy-package/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 2 notes

 ## Comments

-'wavenumber' not misspelled in DESCRIPTION (47:62)
+    Possibly misspelled words in DESCRIPTION:
+      preprocessing (46:5)
+      wavenumber (47:62)

+Both words are spelled correctly.

+    installed size is  6.5Mb
+    sub-directories of 1Mb or more:
+      doc   4.9Mb

+We tried to reduce the vignette size as much as possible but would like to keep the current number of screenshots for better comprehensibility.

-For further details, see NEWS file
+For further details, see NEWS.md